 It seems like everywhere I look these days people are on a juice cleanse or doing a detox diet.
-Spring is an optimal time to perform a detox, as we shift in the Northern Hemisphere from the heavy, sluggish, damp winter and move into a lighter season of renewal and rejuvenation.
 But it is important to know how to do a proper detox so that your system is actually cleansed of toxins rather than mobilizing toxins from fat storage to your bloodstream where they can cause significant problems.

 A patient I saw several years ago is a common example of good intentions gone wrong.
 Marta was in her late thirties and had been overweight for much of her life.
 She had tried numerous diets in the past, temporarily losing weight only to gain it all back and then some.
 Inspired by a colleague who quickly lost ten pounds on an all-liquid “fat burning” diet, she enthusiastically dove into this latest weight-loss trend.
 Did Marta lose weight by eliminating all of her regular foods and drastically reducing her calories?
 Yes.
 But by week two she was also starting to have other problems—headaches and body pains that were not going away and an itchy rash over her entire body that was making her miserable.
 What she didn’t realize was that her rapid weight loss released stored toxins into her body.
 To make matters worse, since the diet she was following didn’t have enough nutrients to help support her body’s detoxification system, she became more toxic rather than less.

 So what should you be looking for in an optimal detox plan?
 Here are the elements that will make your detox revitalizing and healthy:

 - High quality protein sources.
 Why?
 Amino acids derived from protein are necessary components for enzymes and the liver detoxification pathway.